gmponos/http-message-util/README.md

-# PSR-7 HTTP Message Utilities
+# PSR-7 HTTP Message utilities

 This package contains useful utility classes to manipulate PSR-7 Request/Response objects.

 ## Description

-Let's say that you have a class that sends to an API that accepts a JSON body following code:
+Let's say that you have a class that sends to an API a JSON body.
+Most probably you would have the following code:

 **Before**